 High-oleic sunflower oil containing more than 90 % oleic acid is used in the chemical industry to make products such as lubricants.
-They are also used in cosmetics.21
+It is also used in cosmetics.21

-Sunflower oil is also a component of industrial paints, varnishes, and artists grade oil colors.
+Sunflower oil is also a component of industrial paints, varnishes, and artist-grade oil colors.
 It is used as a preservative for processing leather and in textile manufacturing.